qlibs/mp/README.md

 ```

 Yay, we have the first meta-function done.
 Notice the pipe (|)
 operator.
-By using it multiple meta-functions can be combined.
+By using it multiple meta-functions can be combined together.

 For the next example including/importing ranges will be required